Explore how Indian Depository Receipts allow foreign companies to raise capital in India and diversify investor participation.

 Corporate action delays: Dividend payments and other benefits may take longer due to cross-border processing

-The issuing foreign company must have:
+The issuing foreign company must:

-Must be listed in its home country
+Be listed in its home country.

-Needs a good compliance track record
+Have a consistent compliance track record.

-Here’s how Indian Depository Receipts (IDRs) differ from Global Depository Receipts (GDRs):
+Here is how Indian Depository Receipts (IDRs) differ from Global Depository Receipts (GDRs):

 | Feature | Indian Depository Receipts (IDRs) | Global Depository Receipts (GDRs) |